Table of Contents:-

 5) Leads to Stability in the Workforce

 Stimulus creates confidence in the subordinates and secures their loyalty to the organisation.
-The rate of turnover and absenteeism is reduced.
+The rate of absenteeism and turnover is decreased.
 This results in maintaining a stable workforce.
 The skills and experience of employees continue to be available to the advantage of the organisation as well as the employees.
 The organisation thereby builds a better image and can attract qualified and competent people.

 6) Acceptance of Organisational Changes

-Organisations are created in the society.
-Because of changes in the society – changes in value system, technology, etc. Organisation has to incorporate those changes to cope with the requirement of the time.
+Organisations are created in society, because of changes in the society – changes in value system, technology, etc. Organisation has to incorporate those changes to cope with the requirements of the time.
 When these changes are introduced in the organization, there is a tendency for employees to resist them.
-However, if they are properly motivated, they accept, introduce, and implement these changes, keeping the organization on the right track of progress.
+However, if they are properly motivated, they introduce, accept, and implement these changes, keeping the organization on the right path of advancement.